 Just because you rent a house or apartment, doesn’t mean that you don’t have many items that are important to you!
 From clothes and furniture to your computer and television, you want to feel confident that everything you own isn’t lost in a fire or other claim.

-Let Tammie Pereira Insurance Services find coverage options that cover your valuables in San Francisco/San Mateo Counties with a renters insurance policy.
+Let Pereira & Associates find coverage options that cover your valuables in San Francisco/San Mateo Counties with a renters insurance policy.
 Call us at (650) 655-2022 and let us help to make sure you’re properly covered.

 Your renters insurance policy also will protect you and your family members against bodily injury and property damage liability claims up to policy limits.
 Medical payments coverage is available as an option which will pay for medical expenses incurred by a visitor who is injured at your residence regardless of fault.
-Let Tammie Pereira Insurance Services help you find the right amount of coverage on your renters insurance in California.
+Let Pereira & Associates help you find the right amount of coverage on your renters insurance in California.

 The typical homeowner’s insurance policy does not cover earthquake loss